PrincetonUniversity/STELLOPT/BEAMS3D.md

 | wall_load | DOUBLE | nface | Heat flux to a given wall model face W/m^2 |
 | wall_shine | DOUBLE | nface | Shinethrough heat flux to a given wall model face W/m^2 |

+**Background Grids** These are the background quantities the code uses for pushing the markers.
+The `raxis`, `phiaxis`, and `zaxis` arrays hold the locations of the gridpoints.

+**Marker Trajectories** These arrays hold the state of every marker for each timestep.
+The timesteps are defined as the maximum time (`t_end` from the input) divided by `npoinc`.
+For neutral beam simulations the first time index is the initial position of the neutral, the second index is either a collision with the wall or the point at which the neutral ionizes, and the thrid index is the initial condition for the gyrocenter.
+For a slowing down run check the `end_state` array if `t_end` was set long enough there should be no orbiting markers.
+When a marker hits a wall structure we save two states.
+The last index is the position of the strike on the wall element.
+The preceeding index is the previous sub-timestep.
+This allows us to reconstruct the ray used for determining the wall strike.

+**Distribution Functions** These arrays hold information from slowing down distribution information.
+These arrays are defined on a rho grid where $\rho=s^{-1/2}$.
+The `ns_profX` variable indicate the number of bins.
+The extents are $\rho=\[0,1\]$, $u=\[0,2\pi\]$, $\phi=\[0,2\pi\],
+$v_{para}=\[-partvmax,partvmax\]$, and $v_{perp}=\[0,partvmax\]$.
+Also
+note that the 5D distribution fucntion is not normalized by volume, the user should do this before attempting to interpolate to another grid.

+**Wall Model** The wall model is stored for each run.
+The `wall_faces` array contains the three indices into the `wall_vertex` array which define each triangular face.

 ------------------------------------------------------------------------